-Photographic Story I was invited to be a part of a discussion group for View Camera Magazine at the Monterrey Convention of Mammoth Cameras.
-I had photographed Point Lobos when I was young and had always wanted to return.
+I was invited to be a part of a discussion group for View Camera Magazine at the Monterrey Convention of Mammoth Cameras.
+I photographed Point Lobos when I was young and had always wanted to return.
 I took advantage of the trip out west to spend some time at Point Lobos.
 It was low tide when I took this picture, so I was able to capture the textures and shapes of this rock formation.
-Point Lobos is a photographers paradise.
+Point Lobos is a photographer’s paradise.
 No wonder Weston enjoyed photographing there so much, and why they named this beach after him.
 I was fortunate to arrive at the beach at low tide and was able to photograph these wonderful rocks along the edge of the tide line.
-Analog – Archival Silver Gelatin Photograph Clyde’s silver gelatin black and white images are created using an 8” x 10”, 11” x 14”, or 12” x 20” view camera.
-Clyde prints his images in his own darkroom on fiber-base paper in a limited edition.
-The photographs are selenium toned, then mounted and matted to current archival standards.
-His images come in sizes from 8” x 10” inches to 5’x 8’ feet.
-His love of art and nature is seen in the exceptional detail and more subtle textures of his photography.
-Each photograph is individually hand printed in the darkroom and will vary based on factors such as artist preference, chemistry and temperature.
-The image displayed on the website is a digital scan of the original negative and should be considered a representation of the printed version of the art.
+This photograph is hand-printed in Clyde’s darkroom on fiber-based paper, selenium toned, then mounted and matted to current archival standards.
+The photograph is a limited edition and signed by Clyde.
+Disclaimer – Cropping, contrast, and image density may vary.
+To learn more about the darkroom printing process, click here.